tfabris/TomServo/README.md

       - Black objects:
         - Skirt rim
         - Train 1-6
+       - Red and Silver objects together:
+        - Barrel (and its child, Barrel Crossbars, keep these together as if they were one object)
+        - Engine block
+        - Face
+        - Jaw Top
+        - Lower Hat/Top Hat
+        - Beak Bottom/Top
+        - Engine Pipes 1/2
-  - Make sure ONLY the desired objects are selected before exporting.
+  - Make sure ONLY the desired objects are selected (one color group only) before exporting.
   - File, Export, .STL, export each of the color groups above as a separate file.
   - Make absolutely sure these tickyboxes are ticked:
     - "Selection Only" ← IMPORTANT